Debian packaging of the clevis automated encryption framework https://github.com/latchset/clevis

 > hi.jwe

-In this example, we define two child instances of the HTTP pin - each with its own configuration.
-Since we have a threshold of 1, if either of the HTTP pin instances succeed during decryption, SSS will succeed.
+In this example, we define two child instances of the Tang pin - each with its own configuration.
+Since we have a threshold of 1, if either of the Tang pin instances succeed during decryption, SSS will succeed.

 Binding LUKS Volumes